iMrsRoy/iMrsRoy/index.md

      <center>
      <h1> Summery </h1>
      <p class="text">
-       <body> Currently looking for opportunity to get trained to become a Software Engineering role.
-I have been training myself through self studies to gain experience to become a Software Engineer.
-I am looking for a chance to kick start my engineer career, by getting into an apprenticeship program for Software Engineer.
+       <body> Currently looking for opportunity to kick start my career in Fin-Tech, by getting into an apprenticeship program for Engineer.
        <br>
 - Completed Bachelor Degree in Information System Management. <br>
-- A developer with an eye for design with data business analyst experience who likes to visualize and manipulate data to solve problems.<br> </body>
+- A developer with an eye for design with data analyst experience who likes to visualize and manipulate data to solve problems.<br> </body>

         <h1>Education and Certifications </h1>
        <br>